Back and Forward Cache in React

 0 views

-TLDR: if you develop an react component and their is an senerio that user can navigate to external URL and back to the previous screen, you should be aware of the back-forward cache in the browser.
-Their are 2 common solution to handle this issue:
+TL;DR: If you develop a React component and there is a scenario where the user can navigate to an external URL and then go back to the previous screen, you should be aware of the back-forward cache in the browser.
+There are two common solutions to handle this issue:

-• use ref to sync the state of input element with the state of the component
+• Use ref to sync the state of the input element with the state of the component.

-Recently, when I implement a feature in my project at work, I experienced a weird issue in my react app.
+Recently, when I implemented a feature in my work project, I encountered a strange issue in my React app.

-For some context, I have an screen that have an list of checkboxes and an continue button, each checkbox will come with an external URL, when user click on the checkbox, it will navigate to the external URL, and user can use browser back button to go back to the previous screen.
-Continue button will disabled by default, and only enable when user checked all the checkboxes.
+For context, I have a screen that has a list of checkboxes and a Continue button.
+Each checkbox is associated with an external URL.
+When the user clicks on a checkbox, it navigates to the external URL, and the user can use the browser's back button to return to the previous screen.
+The Continue button is disabled by default and only becomes enabled when the user has checked all the checkboxes.

 const PageAbc = ({ label, url }) => {